robweber/trash-panda/README.md

 ### Usage

 Before the program can be used hosts need to be configured in the `hosts.json` file created during the install.
 Detailed instructions for how to do this for different host types is below.
 Running the program must be done with `sudo` as root privileges are needed to bind to a socket.
+Once running the dashboard page will be available at `http://server_ip:5000/`. _Note the port may be different if you change it using the arguments below._

 ```
 sudo python3 dashboard.py